TheSowut/hearthstone/README.md

 ## Usage:

+### Item:
+*Right Click* with a Hearthstone to trigger a teleportation.

 #### Commands:
 /hearthstone:get - gives the player a hearthstone, 1 per player<br>
 /hearthstone:sethome - sets a location as the players home<br>
-/hearthstone:reload - reload plugin configuration
+/hearthstone:reload - reloads the plugin configuration<br>
-*Right Click* with a Hearthstone will trigger a teleportation.

 #### Permissions:
 - hearthstone.get - permission to get a hearthstone